 Sin and Death Entered Into the World

-In the Garden of Eden there were two trees, The Tree of Life, and the Tree of the Knowledge of Good and Evil.
+In the Garden of Eden there were two trees among many, The Tree of Life, and the Tree of the Knowledge of Good and Evil.
 The tree of Life represents mans dependence upon the Spirit and Life of God.
 The tree of the Knowledge of Good and Evil represents independence of the Spirit and life of God.
 Adam was placed before the Tree of Life for his nourishment.
 The man was allowed to make his choice but disobeyed the instructions given him, Genesis 2:16-17.
 They were then put out of the Garden, the Tree of Life was closed, and a curse was placed upon the ground.
 Paul then elaborates on what was revealed to him concerning the events that happened in the Garden hundred’s of years before Moses and the original Exodus from Egypt.

 Romans 5:12, ” Wherefore, as one mans sin entered into the world, and death by sin; and so death passed unto all men, for that all have sinned.”